DiscreteZOO/Presentations/2018-09-28-Koper/README.md

 # *DiscreteZOO* - a repository of combinatorial objects and its companion Sage package

-This talk will be held on the Software Tools For Mathematics workshop in Koper, Slovenia, on September 27 and/or 28, 2018 (the precise date is still to be determined).
+This talk will be held on the Software Tools For Mathematics workshop in Koper, Slovenia, on September 28, 2018.

 ## Abstract